Ayoub-Lamkaddem/langgraph-product-analyst-crew/README.md

 The project is deployed on **Streamlit Cloud**.

-Try the app here: [USA Housing Price Prediction App](https://usahousingpriceprediction-xbezkduhet8gpjzoynktkb.streamlit.app/)
+Try the app here: [Langgraph Product Analyzer](https://langgraph-prd-analyst-crew.streamlit.app/)